-The Long Toed Salamander can be found in the Pacific Northwest, in and around ponds and wetlands and the surrounding forest.
-It is secretive and shelters under decaying logs, rotting stumps or in piles wet wood that has falling down from snags.
+The Long-Toed Salamander can be found in the Pacific Northwest, in and around ponds and wetlands and the surrounding forest.
+It is secretive and shelters under decaying logs, rotting stumps or in piles wet wood that has fallen down from snags.

 The female will lay small clusters of up to 30 eggs in ponds or shallow edges of lakes in early spring.
 The clusters are usually attached to aquatic vegetation, sticks, or other submerged debris.
 Individual eggs are 2 mm in diameter.
-Aquatic larva have external gills on each side of the head to allow breathing under water.
+The aquatic larva has external gills on each side of the head to allow breathing underwater.
 The gills appear orderly with side filaments gradually shortening towards the tip.